 With these 23 votes missing, there was no majority in the Electoral College and the decision was deferred to the Senate.
 In the end, the Senate voted for Johnson as the vice president.

 In this election, seven out of the nine electors from Georgia refused to vote for vice presidential candidate John Calhoun.
 All seven cast their vice presidential votes for William Smith instead.
-Andrew Jackson won his re-election, with John Calhoun as his vice president.
+Andrew Jackson won the election, with John Calhoun as his vice president.

 William Plummer, Sr. was pledged to vote for Democratic-Republican candidate James Monroe.
 Instead, he cast his vote for John Quincy Adams, also of the Democratic-Republican Party, although Adams was not a candidate in the 1820 election.